PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Dimsbury rolled his eyes and said to Asarah, "I am sorry about this interruption.
 There's always more administrative tasks wasting my time.
 Details, meddling adventurers.
 And Samga is the only one of them who has any intelligence..."

-Samga had more than intelligence, he had cunning.
+Samga had more than intelligence.
+He had cunning.
 He had been very careful not to be the one to deliver the bad news about the Troll to the Master.
 He knew Dimsbury for the violent and tempestuous man he was.
 Especially when he was not pleased.
 And this news would not please him.

 All Orcs could talk after a fashion, but Samga was the only one who could talk that Master had not vented his fury upon.
 This was because Samga was very, very careful about what he said.